StanKocken/SVG2Drawable/README.md

 Use a jar executable to create a Drawable class to display a SVG on Android.

+This is a standalone library, not a Runtime Android library.
+You need to use it BEFORE your Android compilation (and only once per SVG file).

 ## Why?

 I want to use a scalable image format.